 The cost of a single dental implant at EVP Dental starts from $3700*.
 This includes surgical placement of an MIS seven implant; a titanium abutment; CAD CAM milled monolithic zirconia crown and all x-rays. *Excludes 3D cone beam scan.
-For more information on dental implant costs, contact our team to make an appointment with Dr Norcross.
+For an accurate quote, contact our team to make an appointment with Dr Norcross.

-Dental implants can offer more stability and a longer lifespan compared to other teeth replacement options, but not everyone is suitable for implants and cost can make them inaccessible.
-We can provide you with information about dental implant alternatives such as a dental bridge, to replace one or several teeth, and full or partial dentures.
+Dental implants can offer more stability and a longer lifespan compared to other teeth replacement options, but not everyone is suitable for implants or surgery.
+In these instances we may recommend dental implant alternatives such as a dental bridge, to replace one or several teeth, and full or partial dentures.

 Endodontic treatment (also called root canal treatment or root canal therapy) is a common dental procedure that involves removing infected or damaged tissue from inside a tooth.
 After disinfecting the tooth, the dentist places a synthetic root canal filling material and seals the tooth with a crown to restore its strength and appearance.